 \subsection{Kinematics recovery with spherical JAM}

-In this section, we focus on the impact from the spherical assumption in the kinematics recovery on the interpretation of the mass density profile.

-We start with the mock kinematics data we generated in Section \ref{subsec:kinematics_mock_data}, and recover their 3d kinematics model using spherical JAM.
-First, we calculate the spherically averaged MGE for the mass density profile and the stellar luminosity profile.
+In this section, we focus on the impact from the spherical assumption in the kinematics recovery on the interpretation of the mass-density profile.
+We start with the mock kinematics data we generated (see Section \ref{subsec:kinematics_mock_data}) and recovered their 3D kinematics model using spherical JAM.
+We calculate the spherically averaged MGE for the mass-density profile and the stellar luminosity profile.
 The total mass (luminosity) expressed with MGE can be written as

-and therefore the sphericalized MGE has $\sigma_k^\mathrm{sph} = \sqrt{q'}\sigma_k$.
+and, therefore, the sphericalized MGE has $\sigma_k^\mathrm{sph} = \sqrt{q'}\sigma_k$.
 Assuming perfect measurement, we compare the velocity dispersion recovered using spherical JAM and the mock data generated using axisymmetric JAM.
-In Figure \ref{fig:spherical_kin_recovery} we show the distribution of $\sigma^P_\mathrm{sph}/\sigma^P_\mathrm{axi}$ and calculate their mean values.
-We find that the recovered velocity dispersion distribution is biased 2\% on average for the oblate sample, and is biased -1\% for the prolate sample.
-To explain the sign of the percentage error, we point the reader to Appendix \ref{apdx:norm_factor}, where we compare the stacked axisymmetric surface density profiles and their spherical counterparts.
+In Figure \ref{fig:spherical_kin_recovery} we show the distribution of the ratio $\sigma^P_\mathrm{sph}/\sigma^P_\mathrm{axi}$ and calculate their mean values.
+We find that the recovered velocity dispersion distribution is biased 2\% on average for the oblate sample, and is biased 0.6\% for the prolate sample.
+To explain the sign of the percentage error, we refer the reader to Appendix \ref{apdx:norm_factor}, where we compare the stacked axisymmetric surface density profiles and their spherical counterparts.
 We use the normalization factor $Z = (pq)^{1/3}$, and as presented in the lower right corner of Figure \ref{fig:sphericalizing_comparison}, the stacked surface density profile of an oblate density profile is slightly lower than that of a spherical profile at small radius, while the prolate case is the opposite.
 Therefore, the oblate profile has more mass around the center compared to the spherical case, and therefore contribute more to the velocity dispersion within the effective radius.
-The prolate case is the opposite, having less mass around the center, and hence contribute less to $\sigma^P$.
+The prolate case is the opposite, having less mass around the center and, hence, contributing less to $\sigma^P$.